wangzhenj321/Python-Manual/blog/beautiful-soup.md

     - The `name` argument

-        Pass in a value for `name` and you’ll tell Beautiful Soup to only consider tags with certain names.
-Text strings will be ignored, as will tags whose names that don’t match.
+        Pass in a value for `name` and you'll tell Beautiful Soup to only consider tags with certain names.
+Text strings will be ignored, as will tags whose names that don't match.

         ```python
         soup.find_all("title")